 The classical approach to education is a time-tested methodology.
 Approaching the grammar, logic and rhetoric of a variety subjects, at different developmental levels is the way our founding fathers were educated.

-Trinity is developing a Christian worldview in over 540 students from Transitional Kindergarten to twelfth grade
+Trinity is developing a Christian worldview in over 560 students from Transitional Kindergarten to twelfth grade.

 The average SAT scores of our students are some of the highest in the country.
 Our graduation rate is 100% and 99% of our students have received academic merit scholarships and have attended four-year colleges.

-There are 22 college credit courses offered for dual credit.
-From our 2017 graduating class, the average number of college credits was 29, while some students had over 40.
-This amounts to big savings when paying for college, as opportunities abound, allowing students to finish college in three years, or to double-major, or to play sports and take a lighter load during their season.
+There are 32 college credit courses offered for dual credit.
+Students earn an average of 30 college credits, while some graduate Trinity with 40 or more.
+In 2020, we began with five students earning their AA degree while at Trinity, and the number of students is growing each year!
+This amounts to big savings when paying for college, as opportunities abound, allowing students to finish college in two-three years, or to double-major, or to play sports and take a lighter load during their season.

 The Trinity community is as broad as is the body of Christ.
 We are supported by wonderful administrators and knowledgeable and loving faculty.
 We are supported by volunteer parents in the Parent Teacher Fellowship group.